Feelie: Infocom and early feelies

 Early video games were released as physical objects, with their packaging commonly considered ephemera.
 The American company Infocom, established in 1979, used the packaging of its early games as part of its marketing efforts; Starcross (1982), for instance, was packaged in a flying saucer.
 Other games were accompanied by large items reflective of their themes, such as the mask that came with Suspended (1983).
 Games published by Infocom after 1984 tended to use standardized packaging, but continued to include physical supplements.
 Deadline (1982) was the first Infocom game to include such materials.

 Infocom's American competitors Origin Systems and Sierra Entertainment also began to include physical items with their releases in the 1980s, including the headband shipped with Origin's Moebius: The Orb of Celestial Harmony (1985) and the FACS brochure shipped with Sierra's Quest for Glory.
 Japanese companies also began to ship physical goods with their releases.
 For Jikuu Yuten: Debias (1987), Namco produced a decoder for the game's runes, while ASCII shipped its strategy game Fleet Commander (1988) alongside a map and miniature ships with which players could track fleet movements.

 Such feelies increased the production cost of games, at times resulting in tension between developers and publishing teams.
-Regarding the Ultima series, Origin vice-president Dallas Snell recalled that developer Richard Garriott would argue for high quality feelies with every instalment, despite the financial burden imposed on the company; conversely, the publishing team would suggest using paper instead of cloth and plastic instead of metal.
+Regarding the Ultima series, Origin vice-president Dallas Snell recalled that developer Richard Garriott would argue for high quality feelies with every installment, despite the financial burden imposed on the company; conversely, the publishing team would suggest using paper instead of cloth and plastic instead of metal.
 Lebling considered the cost factor the main reason for Activision abandoning feelies after it acquired Infocom.